microsoft/onnxruntime/docs/genai/howto/troubleshoot.md

 RuntimeError: [json.exception.type_error.302] type must be string, but is array
 ```

+Occurs when you generate models with the Model Builder.

 There was a change in the HuggingFace transformers version 4.45.0 that caused an incompatibility with onnxruntime-genai versions 0.4.0 and earlier, reasolved in 0.5.0.
 There are two alternative workarounds that you can employ to fix this issue:

 - Option 1: downgrade your transformers version to lower than v4.45.0 (which is the version in which the above change was introduced)